Rok poses by the Thames with the London Eye in the background, United Kingdom

 Population: 66.50 million (2018)

 The United Kingdom is an island nation in the northwest of Europe, consisting of England, Scotland, Wales and Northern Ireland.
-Due to historical reasons, it is a diverse country with many different cultures from all over the world, wonderful nature and interesting history.
-The Royal Family still leads the nation; landmarks and stories are dating back thousands of years; pride of tradition, food culture and cuisine is enormous.
+Due to historical reasons, it is a diverse country with many different cultures from all over the world, wonderful nature and rich heritage.
+The Royal Family is still important in the nation; places to visit and stories dating back thousands of years, along with the pride of tradition, food culture, and cuisine, make for a fascinating experience.

 The country’s Industrial Revolution changed the world back in the 18th century, with factories popping up across the country.
-However, the industrial supremacy didn’t convert into the prosperity of 21st century, which is marked by digitalization, flexibility and new technologies.
-The country has been struggling with immigration, economic crisis and sacrifice of national identity as a member of European Union.
+However, the industrial supremacy didn’t automatically transform into prosperity in the 21st century, which is marked by digitalization, flexibility and new technologies.
+The country has been facing challenges related to immigration, economic crisis, and national identity as a member of the European Union.

-The controversial Brexit, a withdrawal of the United Kingdom from the European Union in 2020, is still rather a new occurrence, that needs to show if UK will become the super power again.
+The controversial Brexit, a withdrawal of the United Kingdom from the European Union in 2020, is a rather new occurrence, that still needs to show if UK will become the super power again.

 The English are proud of their iconic cuisine, although we can not call it a gourmet.